 UK NICE declined full NHS coverage of Wegovy for weight management in 2023 on cost-effectiveness grounds.
 A US cardiovascular-indication precedent reopens that argument on CV outcomes alone.
 Korea's NHI has been piloting limited GLP-1 coverage for T2D since 2024; an obesity expansion is hard to justify politically without a US reference point, and that reference point lands July 1.
 Japan's biennial pricing revision hits April 2027.
 The Medicare net-price data will be sitting in the file.

 None of these systems move in 2026.
-All of them walk into 2027 budget cycles with Medicare data on the desk.
-The policy shift cascades on a slower clock than the supply shift — but it cascades.
+But all of them walk into their 2027 budget cycles with Medicare data sitting on the desk.
+The policy shift runs on a slower clock than the supply shift — it just runs.

 The clinic-door view, if you're reading this in Seoul or Madrid